jeaninemjordan/bikesharing/README.md

 # bikesharing

-## An analysis of NYC Citibike bike-sharing from August of 2019 using Tableau.
+## A visual analysis of NYC Citibike bike-sharing data from August of 2019 using Tableau.

 ![](Resources/citi_bike_image.jpg)